sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ### Click
 The click command will click on links.

-All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the pageCompleteCheck is done.
+All click commands have two different versions: One that will return a promise when the link has been clicked and one that will return a promise that will be fullfilled when the link has been clicked and the browser navigated to the new URL and the [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) is done.

 If it does not find the link, it will throw an error, so make sure to catch it if you want an alternative flow.
 {: .note .note-warning}